andyl/vagrant_base/README.md

 ## Appendix A: Working with Docker

-We like Docker for service deployment, and are building at suite of reusable docker services at [Casmacc.io][csm].
+We like Docker for service deployment, and publish a suite of reusable docker services at [Casmacc.io][csm].

-Do a quick test on a Docker machine:
+Do a quick test on a Docker-enabled host:

     TERMINAL1> docker run -p 3060:80   casmacc/html_helloworld
     TERMINAL2> docker run -p 3061:3090 casmacc/sinatra_helloworld